spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/computing_metrics_for_registered_images.rst

 CSA Averaged across vertebral levels
 ====================================

 First, we compute the cord cross-sectional area (CSA) and average it between C3 and C4 vertebral levels.
-To specify these vertebral levels, we use the ``-vert`` argument.
-We also specify the file containing vertebral level labels using the ``-vertfile`` argument; in this case, we specify a template object that had previously been warped to the subject space during the registration process.

 .. code:: sh

    sct_process_segmentation -i t2_seg.nii.gz -vert 3:4 -vertfile ./label/template/PAM50_levels.nii.gz -o csa_c3c4.csv

+:Input arguments:
+   - ``-i`` : The input segmentation file.
+   - ``-vert`` : The vertebral levels to compute metrics across.
+Vertebral levels can be specified individually (``3,4``) or as a range (``3:4``).
+   - ``-vertfile`` : The label file that specifies vertebral levels.
+Here, we use the PAM50 template object that had been previosuly warped to the same coordinate space as the T2 segmentation.
+   - ``-o`` : The output CSV file.

+:Output files/folders:
-This command generates a csv file named ``csa_c3c4.csv``, which is partially replicated in the table below.
+   - ``csa_c3c4.csv`` : A file containing the CSA values and other shape metrics.
+This file is partially replicated in the table below.

 .. csv-table:: CSA values computed for C3 and C4 vertebral levels (Averaged)
    :file: csa_c3c4.csv